aiven/aiven-docs/docs/products/opensearch/howto/import-opensearch-data-elasticsearch-dump-to-aws.md

 title: Copy data from Aiven for OpenSearch® to AWS S3 using elasticsearch-dump
 ---

-It is a good practice to perform backups of your OpenSearch® data to another storage service.
-This way you can access your data and restore it if something unexpected happens to it.

-In this article, you can find out how to dump your OpenSearch data to AWS S3 bucket.
+Backup your OpenSearch® data into an AWS S3 bucket.

 To copy the index data, we will be using `elasticsearch-dump` [tool](https://github.com/elasticsearch-dump/elasticsearch-dump).
 You